 Knots are a part of Scoutcraft, but I have to admit that knots are not my strong suit.
 I will learn a knot and be able to do it from memory, but then a few weeks later when I try to repeat, I find I need to learn it again.

-One thing I can remember is the terminology though.
-And I find it helpful to go over the terms with my Webelos before we start working on learning a knot.
+One thing I can remember is the knot terminology though.
+And I find it helpful to go over the terms with Webelos and Scouts before we start working on learning a knot.
 That way we have a common vocabulary to start with.

 Basic Knot Terminology

 While knot terminology is extensive (and not always consistent), these basic terms will help Scouts when they are learning knots:

 line – the rope or string which is being worked with

 hitch – a knot tied to a post or ring

 lashing – a method of holding two or more spars or sticks together

 whipping – binding the end of a line with a smaller line so it does not fray